 An Advantage plan is not issued by the federal government.
 Rather, a private insurer provides coverage, and typically at rates much lower than a conventional Med-Supp contract.
 Your Part A and Part B benefits are included in the plan, and often drug/prescription is also included.
 However, contracts vary, depending upon the carrier.
 Rates are typically low, with several carriers offering $0 premium options.
 Additionally, dental and vision benefits are often included with free preventative vision and dental exams.
 Urgent care and emergency care coverage is always included, although “medically-unnecessary” treatment is typically excluded.
 If benefits are denied, an appeal process is available.

 MA contracts come in all shapes and sizes, including HMO.
 PPO, PFFS, and SNP (Special Need Plans).
+Maximum out-of-pocket expenses can vary, along with deductibles and premiums.
 Also available is a high-deductible MSA version (Medical Savings Account) that allows you to add a special tax-deferred savings portion.
 This option consists of two separate contracts, with annual deposits from Medicare deposited into the funding portion.
 These funds can be used to pay for out-of-pocket expenses you incur, before the plan deductible is met.
 NOTE: MSA plans do not cover Part D prescription drugs.

 During Open Enrollment, you can purchase an Advantage plan.
 If you are already covered under an existing MA policy, it will terminate when you switch to the new contract.
 You can also change back to Medicare and consider a traditional Medigap policy.
 It’s also important to determine if the contract offers prescription drug benefits.
 If not, a separate Part D plan can be purchased.
 NOTE: If you have End-Stage Renal Disease (ESRD), standard Medicare is usually the best option.